+Technology

+The technologies or solutions

+le or inefficient in the Estonian

+climate.

-The technologies or solutions acquired may prove to be unstable or inefficient in the Estonian climate.
+acquired may prove to be unstab-

+Reputation and relationships

-New stakeholder regulations increase prices of services and goods.
+New stakeholder regulations increase

+prices of services and goods.

-negative.
+turns negative.

+Public and industry perceptions

+towards sustainability initiatives

+Regulations

+New laws change emission factors or calculation methodologies, resulting in roadmap actions not achieving set targets.

-Public and industry perceptions Changes in government policies or towards sustainability initiatives turns regulations affect the feasibility or profitability of sustainability initiatiemission reduction projects will reduce other investments.
+Changes in government policies or regulations affect the feasibility or profitability of sustainability initiatives.

 Resources

+Increased investments and budget for emission reduction projects will reduce other investments.

 Funding conditions change, and the EU or Estonian state does not support emission reduction projects.

 Risks associated with not implementing the action plan

+Risks associated

+with implementing the

+action plan

 The continued use of outdated and emission-heavy equipment.